cmatthews20/vhdl-projects/1_/README.md

 ![Block Diagram](./assets/block_diagram.jpg)

+## Design Procedure

+Collect minterms from keypad combinations for each door and simplify using boolean algebra.
+AND those results with the valid codes from the cardreader (in order for the door to unlock, the correct card and keypad combo must be used).

 ## Keypad combinations for each door (boolean algebra)

 Door 1 valid keys are (as a combination of DEF): 010, 011, 110, 111